 Google Page Speed Insights Feedback for JS and CSS Minify

-After installing WP Minify, the page speed test was performed and results are as following.
+After installing WP Minify, we actioned the page speed test and results are as following.

 After installing WP Minify plugin